Walks and Hikes in Greymouth

 Location: Mount Street

-Location: 37km east of Greymouth on the Arnold Valley Road.
+Location: 37km (23 miles) east of Greymouth on the Arnold Valley Road.
 Start from the Arnold River swingbridge, Moana.